JacobLotz/cfour/README.md

  -  0 means it empty;
  -  1 means that one of your fiches fills this spot.

-If it is your turn you can play your piece by picking a column between 0-6.
-The computer plays automatically
+If it is your turn you can play your piece by picking a column between 0-6 and returning your answer to the command line.
+The computer plays automatically.